abulte/hero-plus-dl/README.md

 # hero-plus-dl

-Download (free!) your photos/videos from GoPro Hero Plus service.
+Download (free!) your videos from GoPro Hero Plus service.

 This is quite unpolished but it did the job for a one time thing.